MrPiggyPegasus/ChipDrop/README.md

 in the root directory.
 The compiled jar will appear in /ChipDrop/target/

 ### API Support
-- ChipDrop does not currently support integration using an API, but this feature is being developed
+- ChipDrop does not currently support integration using an API, but this feature is being developed.